sagemath/trac_to_gh/Issue 9226.md

 ```
 Assignee: mvngu

 The title pretty much says it all.
-There is no way Sage will build with any gcc <= 4.0.1.
-The 'prereq' script will stop any attempt and even if you bypass that stop (by setting the appropiate environment variable), Sage will not build
+There is no way Sage will build with any gcc < 4.0.1.
+The 'prereq' script will stop any attempt and even if you bypass that stop (by setting the appropriate environment variable), Sage will not build

 I've attached a revised README.txt, which addresses this and

 * The fact gcc, g++ and gfortran need to be the same versions.
 * Spelling change of Sparc -> SPARC.
 * Better information about what does and does not work on Solaris.

 Issue created by migration from https://trac.sagemath.org/ticket/9226